Tailscale Tunnel Setup Guide

 This error means your OAuth client doesn't have permission for tag:k8s-operator.
 To fix:

-- Go to OAuth clients page
+- Go to Trust credentials page

 - Edit your